teambit/bit/docs/getting-started.md

 6\. `bit commit is-string 'initial commit'`

 * Your component moved from the `inline_components` directory into the `components` directory.
-You can still use it with `bit-js` driver the same way as before.
+You can still use it with `bit-js` the same way as before.

 * You can view the component you just added to your scope: `bit show @this/is-string`